openvinotoolkit/model_server/docs/python_support/reference.md

 Inputs will be provided to the `execute` function, but outputs must be prepared by the user.
 Output objects can be created using `pyovms.Tensor` class constructor:

-`Tensor(tensor_name, data)`
+`Tensor(name, data)`

-- `tensor_name`: a string that assosiates Tensor data with specific name.
+- `name`: a string that assosiates Tensor data with specific name.
 This name is also used by `PythonExecutorCalculator` to push data to the correct output stream in the node.
 More about it in [node configuration section](#input-and-output-streams-in-python-code).
 - `data`: an object that implements Python [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html#buffer-protocol).
 This could be an instance of some built-in type like `bytes` or types from external modules like `numpy.ndarray`.

 ```python